thunderheadone/one-sdk-ios/README.md

 [One sendResponseCode:@"yourCode" forInteractionPath:@"/interactionPath"];
 ```

+*Note:*
+- This method should be used when displaying optimziations programmatically and you need to capture the user's response.
-*Note:* This will send a PUT request to ONE.
+- This will send a `PUT` request to ONE.
+- When sending Interaction requests programmatically, please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 ### Identity sync